 Depending on other stops (like Rotorua) being included in the tour or not, expect to pay somewhere between NZ$175 and NZ$300 for a 5 to 7 hour tour.

 If you’re planning on spending the night near Hobbiton, you can check these Hobbiton accommodation options.
 This is a good idea when you’re joining the Hobbiton Evening Banquet tour for example, or want to explore Matamata as well.

 Is the Hobbiton Movie Set Tour worth it?

-For us, the Hobbiton Movie Set Tour was definitely worth the NZ$79 we paid for it!
+For us, the Hobbiton Movie Set Tour was definitely worth our money!
 We’re not Lord of the Rings geeks, just fans at best.
 OK, honestly, I’d only seen the movies a couple of days before our visit, under slight pressure from Brecht.
 It isn’t obligatory to have seen them, but it adds to your experience in our opinion.
 At least you’ll know what you’re looking at and posing with.

 Have you visited Hobbiton?
 Do you agree it was worth the money you paid for it?
 We’re looking forward to reading all about your experience in the comments!

 Did you find this post helpful?
 Help us spread the word by sharing this post or pinning the following image.